bemot/tutorials/2_RunDefaultSettings.md

 To run a **single model run with settings as stated in default.cfg** you can choose start script **`default`**, which can be done by typing `1` and confirm via `Enter`.
-A new selecting list to choose the way of executing the code will show up:
+A new selection list to choose the way of executing the code will show up:

 ``` bash